54DL0V3/rtsp_streaming/README.md

 ## Usage

-Run the application using webcam
+Run the application using webcam:

 ```
 python3 main.py
 ```

-Run the application using video
+Run the application using video:

 ```
 python3 main.py --video <video path>